AndersonLily/seniorThesis/bug_definitons.md

 ### Functional errors
 These are bugs that will either prevent the program from running, an error in logic, will prevent the project from it's intended use, or very inefficent.

+// paramaters/ ordering of perameters
->Examples: Memory leaks, redefinions od varaibles, erasing varaible declarations, buffer overflows, unused variables, Altering or creating loops to be infinite, messing with if statments, or making blocks impossilbe to enter.
+>Examples: Memory leaks, redefinions of varaibles, erasing varaible declarations, buffer overflows, unused variables, Altering or creating loops to be infinite, messing with if statments, or making blocks impossilbe to enter.